Gabriel Peak + Elija Ridge by Ragged Ridge via Cabinet Creek / 加布里埃爾峯

 Back to 5700′ Camp by Gabriel Peak

-Views were too good to leave behind.
-But the party had to end, and I wanted to go back to camp before dark.
-The sandy ledges were more of a concern when going in reverse.
-So It took some time to reach the saddle.
+The views were too good to leave behind, but I wanted to return to camp before dark.
+But going in reverse, the sandy ledges were more concerning.
+So it took more time than anticipated to reach back at the saddle.

 Back at the big rock step, the yellow pup hopped right off.
 But the black dog required some guidance to take the plunge.
 Later we slid our way down the scree and reached camp at dusk.